 MF DANI EVANS (Detroit Sun FC)

 About United Women’s Soccer (UWS): UWS is a national women’s soccer league sanctioned by U.S. Soccer through the United States Adult Soccer Association (USASA).
 UWS is a professionally operated league created for teams that meet high minimum standards.
 The season runs from May until the end of July, culminating in a National Championship match.
 The UWS player pool is comprised of college players, aspiring & former professionals and international stars.
 You can follow UWS on social media on Facebook, Twitter and Instagram.

 Media can contact UWS Director of Communications Jorma Kansanen by e-mail at UWSPress@gmail.com.
 You can visit the league’s official website at UWSSoccer.com.
 Interested team applicants can contact League Commissioner Joe Ferrara, Jr. by e-mail at Joe@UWSSoccer.com.

-Tag(s): News Inferno Rush LI Rough Riders New England Mutiny New Jersey Copa FC Real Salt Lake Santa Clarita Blue Heat Calgary Foothills Detroit Sun Grand Rapids FC Michigan Legends Western NY Flash New York Surf
+Tag(s): News Lancaster Inferno LI Rough Riders New England Mutiny New Jersey Copa FC Real Salt Lake Santa Clarita Blue Heat Calgary Foothills Detroit Sun FC Indiana Grand Rapids FC Michigan Legends Western NY Flash New York Surf